Logo

 3. After Major Development Cycles

-Once you’ve launched major features or fixed several bugs, it’s smart to consolidate those changes into a cleaner architecture.
+Once you’ve launched major features or fixed several major bugs, it’s smart to consolidate those changes into a cleaner architecture.
 This reduces code repetition and technical debt.

 4. When Code Complexity Slows Down Development